andoeme/andoeme.github.io/README.md

 ## What I do

-I'm busy finishing my Master Dutch Studies at the moment and work part time at a Corporate Security enterprise.
-My work ranges from SEO in Wordpress to Backend development.
+I'm busy finishing my **Master Dutch Studies** at the moment and work part time at a **Corporate Security company**.
+My work ranges from SEO and Design to Web and Software Development.

 ## My Goals for 2019